|Home > Help >Membership & account>Rules & policies>Buyer protection cases that impact seller performance|

 For more tips, see our selling practices policy.

 We encourage buyers and sellers to try and work things out if there are problems with an item.
-By accurately describing items, shipping on time, and quickly addressing buyer concerns, sellers can help ensure that buyer protection cases and that any cases opened are not closed without seller resolution.
-This policy helps make sure buyers receive the highest level of customer service while sellers are treated fairly.
+By accurately describing items, shipping on time, and quickly addressing buyer concerns, sellers can help ensure that buyers do not open buyer protection cases and that any cases opened are not closed without seller resolution.